Care and Use of Emriver Models

 - Never use lithic materials (i.e., sand) in the Emriver tables or the Emflume1.

-- Use care when cleaning the Emriver tables with bleach.
-Use only a small amount as specified in the manual (6 mL for the Em2; 12 mL for the Em3; 21 mL for the Em4), and be sure the model is circulating water to keep the bleach moving through the system.
+- Add bleach only if necessary.
+Use only a small amount as specified in the manual (6 mL for the Em2; 12 mL for the Em3; 21 mL for the Em4), and be sure the pump is circulating water to keep the bleach moving through the system.
 Adding too much bleach or chlorine can damage the aluminum parts.

 - Never use solvents to clean plastic parts; use only mild detergents.